astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 - Refined logic for **Deployment Health Status** (Unhealthy/Red, Healthy/Green, Deploying/Blue and Unknown/Gray) that's visible as a "bubble" next to all Airflow Deployments in the Astronomer UI.
 - A set of error messages to alert you if a deploy has failed or was otherwise _not_ complete.

+#### Improved Celery Worker Update Strategy

+Astronomer Enterprise v0.23 includes an improvement to the process by which new Celery Workers are created and begin to pick up tasks following a deploy to an Airflow Deployment on Astronomer.

+Previously, the number of Celery Worker replicas that could be immediately created following a deploy was restricted to 25% of the total number of desired Celery Workers - until the original Workers shut down.
+This meant that it took longer for replacement Celery Workers to be created and start picking up Airflow tasks.
+Defined as `maxSurge`, that percentage is now set to 100%, allowing the maximum number of Celery Worker replicas to exist and push your data pipelines forward.

+For users, this change will result in a quicker, more efficient and more graceful deploy process.

+> **Note:** This improvemenet is only applicable to those running Airflow with the Celery Executor on Astronomer.
+For more information on Airflow Executors, refer to ["Airflow Executors Explained"](https://www.astronomer.io/guides/airflow-executors-explained) or [Configure an Airflow Deployment on Astronomer](https://www.astronomer.io/docs/enterprise/stable/deploy/configure-deployment).

 #### Houston API Improvements

 Astronomer v0.23 includes standardization of the following 2 mutations to be more strongly typed and reliable: